uf-reef-avl/sim_helper/README.md

 - Wait a few seconds until __Autopilot ARMED__ and __RC override active__ are printed and then in another terminal run __roslaunch sim_estimator.launch__ from the launch directory.

-- If the simulation is set to run the setpoint generator code, wait until __Takeoff!__ is printed in the second terminal and then use __rosparam set /setpoint_publisher/active true__ to start the simulated quadcopter.
+- If the simulation is set to run the setpoint generator code, wait until __Takeoff!__ is printed in the second terminal and then use __rosparam set /setpoint_publisher/active true__ if you are using the setpoint_generator to start the simulated quadcopter.
 Use __rosparam set /setpoint_publisher/active false__ to signal the quadcopter to head back to the origin.
+Otherwise, if you are using dubins path, use __rosparam set /setpoint_publisher/activaction false__ to launch it.